canonical/iot-field-example-snaps/qt-imx/README.md

 ## Overview

-Qt application libraries compiled with support for the eglfs backend on i.MX 6 & 8 SoCs.
+Qt application libraries compiled with support for the eglfs backend on i.MX 6 & 8 SoCs for use on Ubuntu Core 20.

 Users can either use this snap in `stage-snaps` to utilise the prebuilt libraries for their application, or extend this snap by adding the appropriate build steps.